flast101/reverse-shell-cheatsheet/docs/index.md

 _[<-- Home](https://flast101.github.io)_

 # Reverse Shell Cheat Sheet

-You can find them in a lot of places.
-Here are the one I could find here and there.
+You can find them all artound the internet.
+I couldn't find them all in one place, so I write them down here.
+Don't hesitate to tell me if you find some more and I will add them to this list.

 ## One-liners